apache/iceberg/site/docs/spark-quickstart.md

  - limitations under the License.
  -->

-## Spark and Iceberg Quickstart

-This guide will get you up and running with an Iceberg and Spark environment, including sample code to highlight some powerful features.
+This guide will get you up and running with Apache Iceberg™ using Apache Spark™, including sample code to highlight some powerful features.
 You can learn more about Iceberg's Spark runtime by checking out the [Spark](docs/latest/spark-ddl.md) section.

 - [Docker-Compose](#docker-compose)